 You need to convince all those key groups that your organization is well managed and has taken prudent measures to ride out the storm.

 Research among 600 companies in Australia in 2007 found that stakeholder relations activity directly specifically at employees as key stakeholders was twice as effective as communication with any other group in creating better financial performance.

 Famous management consultant, Peter Drucker, advocated asking 5 crucial questions about organizational fundamentals.
+(I have bought his book, The Five Most Important Questions You Will Ever Ask About Your Organization, published by Wiley in 2008, which discusses the questions.
+Great little book – timeless points!)
 If you can answer all of the questions, or can get upper management to give you the answers, you will be able to communicate better to your stakeholders.
 In this economic climate they will want to be reassured that your organization knows where it wants to go and how to get there.